 Many resources offer help for after-school programs.
 Information is available online from these organizations:

 - Promote partnership with the schools, the community and businesses.

 - Build on your strengths: part-time hires, training staff, outreach, participant recruitment and recreation.

 - Create explicit roles and responsibilities for school and city staff.

 - Co-train with school staff to build one program and shared ownership.

 - Know you’re a guest in the teachers’ classrooms and the principals’ schools.

 - Make sure you have some staff with solid knowledge of how schools and the district are run.

 - Keep academic achievement a stated goal.

-- Plan for student recruitment
+- Plan for student recruitment and retention.